Dignity Gold (DIGAU) Hits Self Reported Market Capitalization of $2.55 Billion

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Dignity Gold’s launch date was January 10th, 2022.
+Dignity Gold’s genesis date was January 10th, 2022.
+Dignity Gold’s official Twitter account is @dig_au and its Facebook page is accessible here.
 The official website for Dignity Gold is dignitygold.com.
-Dignity Gold’s official Twitter account is @dig_au and its Facebook page is accessible here.

 Dignity Gold Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Dignity Gold directly using U.S. dollars.
-Investors seeking to acquire Dignity Gold should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Dignity Gold using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Dignity Gold directly using US dollars.
+Investors seeking to acquire Dignity Gold should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dignity Gold using one of the aforementioned exchanges.

 Receive News & Updates for Dignity Gold Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dignity Gold and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.